-Samsung, if we’re honest, are the genuine kings of smartphones.
-But it’s easy to forget how many models they actually produce.
+Samsung is the genuine king of smartphones.
+It’s easy to forget, however, how many other models they actually produce.
 Aside for the Galaxy S and associated models like the J, the company actually release all kinds of phones to suit all budgets.

 Among the wider range, is the Rugby series.
 Acknowledging that mobile phones are, let’s face it, fragile things, the Rugby range is a beefier, better protected device.

 “The Samsung Rugby 4 is one the only mobile devices in the past few years to have truly reached cult status,” says John Harrin the phone-trends expert from Mr Aberthon.
 “It’s a rare breed that seems not to have even reached its half-life yet.”

 Our phone reviewing experts give the Samsung Rugby 4 a score of 7.8/10.
 It may be surprising to see such an old phone ranking so high, but our score is based on the needs of the consumers who would want the Rugby 4.